Prince Harry And Meghan Markle To Attend Pippa Middleton’s Wedding After First PDA

 After last weekend’s first public appearance together at a polo match, Prince Harry and Meghan Markle are both expected to attend Pippa Middleton’s wedding this month.
 Kate Middleton’s sister is exempting them to her “no ring no bring” policy, which was meant to keep the affair very intimate.

 While Prince Harry and actress Meghan’s relationship has not been made official with a ring, the kiss they shared when they were spotted in public is the closest confirmation that they are a couple.
-The Suit star watched and cheered on Prince Harry as he played in the Audi Polo Challenge at Coworth Park Polo Club in Ascot, England.
+The Suits star watched and cheered on Prince Harry as he played in the Audi Polo Challenge at Coworth Park Polo Club in Ascot, England.
 Per Us Weekly report, after the event, Prince Harry was seen at the car park leaning in for a kiss with the 35-year-old star before sharing a loving embrace.

 Meghan Markle spotted giving Prince Harry a good luck kiss before polo match https://t.co/aYKLBvEbef pic.twitter.com/vEnV8g9rDc